kevinlch421/atliq-inventory-abc-analysis/README.md

 ## 1. Project Background
 Inventory inefficiency is one of the most common challenges in retail operations.
 Today, many store and warehouse managers still rely heavily on personal experience when deciding **what to reorder, how much to stock, and which products to prioritize**.
 While experience is valuable, this approach often leads to overstocking items.
 These issues directly affect **revenue, cash flow by** rising warehousing costs.

 To address this problem, this project introduces a **Tableau inventory management dashboard** built on **ABC analysis**, enabling managers to make **data-driven inventory decisions** instead of relying on intuition alone.
-Here is a preview....

 ## 2. About the Dataset
 The analysis draws from operational data supplied by an **AtliQ IT solutions client**.
 The dataset contains 34,222 rows covering 2020 to 2021, featuring key performance indicators like **historical sales, inventory levels, turnover metrics, and safety stock details**, which make it suitable for both performance analysis and operational decision support.